8 Typical Video not Playing Errors & Their Solutions

 Solution 2.
 Solve Internet Error

 Poor internet connection also results in video not playing issues.
 If you meet choppy, stuttering, buffering, or jerky video playback when streaming online videos, you should check if your network is strong enough.
-Specifically, streaming full HD, UHD and 4K videos are a data-consuming task that your bandwidth needs to reach a scale.
+Specifically, streaming full HD, UHD and 4K videos are a data-consuming task that your bandwidth needs to reach a relevant scale.

 - 2-4Mbps for standard-definition video playback